-Classified Balance Sheet shows various information under different subcategories.
-In simpler terms, the major items such as assets, shareholders’ equity, and liabilities and so on are further sub-categorized.
-The organizations do that to make it more readable in comparison to the usual listing of all the accounts in the balance sheet.
+The classified balance sheet shows various information under different subcategories.
+In simpler terms, the major items such as assets, shareholders’ equity & liabilities, and so on are further sub-categorized.
+The organizations do that to make it more easily readable than the usual listing of all the accounts on the balance sheet.
 Someone looking at the classified balance sheet for the first time can find information more easily and extract the exact information required.

 - Easily understand and analyze the financial position of the business.